 Tioga County, PA Humane Law Enforcement Officer: Krys Knecht

 If you find a stray dog, there are steps that need to be taken to ensure that both you and the dog are safe and protected.
 Approach the dog cautiously; do not call to it or rush at it, as that could scare it away.
 Kneeling down at its level and offering a treat can sometimes help.
 If you can leash the dog, do so and confine it if possible.
 Then, follow these steps:

 1. If the animal has a license, call the County Treasurer's Office at 570-724-9213 with the license number for owner identification.

-1. Contact folks in the neighborhood/call a popular local spot (Minimart, post office, etc.) to see if anyone has been in reporting that they have lost their dog.
+2. Contact folks in the neighborhood/call a popular local spot (gas station, post office, etc.) to see if anyone has been in reporting that they have lost their dog.

-7. Lastly, be patient.
-It is stressful, on both yourself and the animal.
-Make sure to tend to the animal with plenty of water, and reassure him if necessary.
-90% of the time the owner is found within a day or two.
+8. Lastly, be patient.
+This can be a stressful situation for both you and the animal.
+Provide the animal with water and reassurance if possible.
+About 90% of the time, the owner is found within a day or two.
 You've done a really good thing tending to the animal in the meantime.